CodeByJatin123/Javascript/README.md

 Using spread operator creates a new object without modifying the original ones.

 Merging objects helps in combining data cleanly and efficiently.

+I Learned Today (JavaScript)

+I learned Object Destructuring in JavaScript.

+Object destructuring is used to extract values from an object.

+It allows accessing object properties without using dot notation.

+I learned how to rename a property while destructuring.

+Destructuring makes the code short, clean, and readable.

+It is an ES6 feature of JavaScript.

+Object destructuring is widely used in modern JavaScript and React.****